How to Watch Rays at Athletics

 Game Time: 9:40 p.m.
 ET

-Live stream Tampa Bay Rays at Oakland Athletics on fuboTV: Start with a 7-day free trial!
+Live streak Tampa Bay Rays at Oakland Athletics on fuboTV: Start with a 7-day free trial!

-The Rays hit the road after losing their last two games to the Twins on Saturday and Sunday.
-The back-to-back losses snapped a three-game winning streak and dropped them to 12-10 on the season.
+The Rays pounded 11 hits and used consecutive two-run innings to help them get by an A's team that beat them three out of four times in Tampa Bay in the second week of the season.

-On Monday the Rays will look to get back in the win column and get a bit of revenge against the Athletics after losing three of four to Oakland in early April.
+They send Ryan Yarbrough to the mound for his third start of the year.
+Yarbrough has pitched well at times, but has a 4.30 ERA on the year.

 Regional restrictions may apply.